"History has many cunning passages". - T. S. Eliot

 Rollo's great-granddaughter, Emma married two kings of England, Æhelred the Unready and Knut who was also king of Norway and Denmark.
 Her son, Edward the Confessor, from the first marriage, was King of England from 1042 to 1066.

 A few more dukes of Normandy may be added for the sake of survey of that dynasty line that ruled over Normandy and its English (British) domain:

-"The tower at Rouen was built by Richard 1 (943-96) and is glimpsed from time to time in the reign of his successor and thereafter . . ..
+Normans restored and built on monasticism and left robust architectural monuments.
+Some are still there, more or less intact.
+The Tower of London was started by Normans, for example.
+King William had much of it built.
+"The tower at Rouen was built by Richard 1 (943Rw11;96) and is glimpsed from time to time in the reign of his successor and thereafter . . ..
 It may have been the prototype for the great Norman towers at Colchester and London.
-[Tnn 44n] (4)
+(Brown 1969, 37, 37n) (4)

-Saga outlooks Rollo was the son of Earl Ragnvald of More, say Norse sagas.
+Saga outlooks Rollo was the son of Earl Ragnvald of More, Norse sagas tell.
 Two of his brothers were Ivar and Tore.
 Three more were Hallad, Einar and Rollaug.
 Hallad and Einar in due time became earls of the Orkneys, each in his turn. [eg, Harald Fairhair's Saga]

 After being made an outcast by the tyrant king Harald Harfager, Rolf voyaged to the western isles.
 Obviously he could count on support from relatives.
-The earl of the Orkneys was his paternal uncle, succeeded by that uncle's son, that is, his cousin, and later again by his own brothers Hallad and Einar.
+The earl of the Orkneys was his paternal uncle, succeeded by that uncle's son, that is, Rollo's cousin, and later again by his own brothers Hallad and Einar.